 It’s not just Google’s Nexus smartphones that will be on the day one Android Nougat update list.
-The company’s own-brand tablet, the brilliant Google Pixel C, will also be in line for an early update.
+The company’s own-brand tablet, the brilliant Google Pixel C, has also been gifted Nougat already.

-Update: Samsung seems to have officially released Nougat for the S7 and S7 Edge, and the update should be winging its way to devices any day now.
-Our own unlocked S7 has got some Nougat love, so hopefully yours will soon.
+Update: Samsung seems to have officially released Nougat for the S7 and S7 Edge, and the update has already started arriving from UK carriers.

 Nougat on the S7

 Being the biggest doesn’t always mean being the best when its comes to Android updates, and, like a lazy teen trying to be roused before noon, Samsung’s isn’t exactly known for its speedy updates.
-Although Sammy has yet to confirm its official Android Nougat update plans, sadly we don’t expect this to change anytime soon, and certainly not in time for the initial release.
+That's why we didn't see Samsung's Nougat release for the latest Galaxy phones in the UK until 2017.

 Related: Note 6 - What to expect?

-As Motorola’s – or Moto's, as the Lenovo-owned firm is now known – recent flagship phones have all come running the closest thing you can get to stock Android, the American firm is expected to be one of the quickest to offer the Android Nougat update.
-It’s been speedy in the past and, despite remaining largely schtum not the matter, is expected to continue this pleasing trend moving forward.
+As Motorola’s – or Moto's, as the Lenovo-owned firm is now known – recent flagship phones have all come running the closest thing you can get to stock Android, the American firm was expected to be one of the quickest to offer the Android Nougat update.
+Still, Motorola didn't start properly dishing out Android until early 2017.